-DAYTON — Dayton community members are meeting with city leaders again this morning to share their ideas on how to use the $138 million Dayton expects to receive as their share of the federal American Rescue Plan Act (ARPA).
+DAYTON — Dayton community members are meeting with city leaders once again today to share their ideas on how to use the $138 million Dayton expects to receive as their share of the federal American Rescue Plan Act (ARPA).

 The Federal American Rescue Plan Act was signed into action back in March to help the nation recover from the COVID-19 pandemic.

-At the last meeting on July 16th dozens of intense conversations about cash took place.
+At a previous meeting on July 16th dozens of intense conversations about cash took place.

 Nearly sixty people met to talk about how to spend the money.

 Each person filled out survey sheets and then joined in groups to compare notes

 There was a common thread in the meeting with residents saying this was a once-in-a-lifetime opportunity that had to be used for long-term, multi-generational community benefits.

 Deputy City Manager Lashea Lofton led the meeting and said the city has six preliminary categories it wants to focus on:

 Neighborhoods, amenities, major catalytic projects, city projects, community investments, and external awards.

 Alan Walder, a veteran and 40 year resident of west Dayton said, “I am 59 years old and I have never seen this type of money come in and the community input makes this a tremendous opportunity for us to do the right thing.”